 The following can be considered for the diagnosis of IBS:

 A Good Medical History Of The Patient: Considering a good medical history from the patient with regards to his symptoms will help a lot to arrive at the diagnosis.
 The presence of symptoms, such as abdominal pain relieved after defecation, abdominal distension, the sensation of incomplete evacuation, and the passage of mucus in the stools, indicate IBS and helps in diagnosing it.

 Laboratory Tests: A stool sample examination for the presence of blood in the stool may be recommended.
-This can help us to differentiate the diagnosis of IBS from other conditions as blood is not present in the stools of IBS patients, however, rarely some IBS patients can have blood in stools.
-Blood in stools is mostly seen in diseases, such as Ulcerative Colitis, Crohn’s Disease, etc. Also, a stool culture will help us to find out if there are any microorganisms in the stool which are responsible for diarrhea or constipation patterns.
-Blood tests, such as CBC, ESR, LFT (Liver Function Test), etc. and test for the coeliac disease can help in diagnosis.
+This can help us to differentiate the diagnosis of IBS from other conditions as blood is not present in the stools of IBS patients, however, rarely some IBS patients can have blood in their stools.
+Blood in stools is mostly seen in diseases, such as Ulcerative Colitis, Crohn’s Disease, etc. Also, a stool culture will help us to find out if there are any microorganisms in the stool that are responsible for diarrhea or constipation patterns.
+Blood tests, such as CBC, ESR, LFT (Liver Function Test), etc., and tests for coeliac disease can help in diagnosis.

 X-ray: X-rays of the lower GIT can also be taken for the diagnosis of IBS.
-This is called Barium Enema, in which an enema of a chalky white substance called Barium sulfate is given to the patient and X-rays are taken.
-This test helps the doctor to rule out other conditions, such as a tumor, inflammation, obstruction, and Crohn’s Disease.
+This is called Barium Enema, in which an enema of a chalky white substance called Barium sulfate is given to the patient, and X-rays are taken.
+This test helps the doctor to rule out other conditions, such as tumors, inflammation, obstruction, and Crohn’s Disease.